Great Northern War: Army size

+Anti-Swedish coalition

 Peter the Great became Tsar in 1682 upon the death of his elder brother Feodor but did not become the actual ruler until 1689.
 He commenced reforming the country, turning the Russian tsardom into a modernized empire relying on trade and on a strong, professional army and navy.
 He greatly expanded the size of Russia during his reign while providing access to the Baltic, Black, and Caspian seas.
 Beside Peter, the principal Russian commanders were Aleksandr Danilovich Menshikov and Boris Sheremetev.

 Augustus II the Strong, elector of Saxony and another cousin of Charles XII, gained the Polish crown after the death of King John III Sobieski in 1696.
 His ambitions to transform the Polish–Lithuanian Commonwealth into an absolute monarchy were not realized due to the zealous nature of the Polish nobility and the previously initiated laws that decreased the power of the monarch.
 His meeting with Peter the Great in Rawa Ruska in September 1698, where the plans to attack Sweden were made, became legendary for its decadence.

 Frederick IV of Denmark-Norway, another cousin of Charles XII, succeeded Christian V in 1699 and continued his anti-Swedish policies.
 After the setbacks of 1700, he focused on transforming his state, an absolute monarchy, in a manner similar to Charles XI of Sweden.
 He did not achieve his main goal: to regain the former eastern Danish provinces lost to Sweden in the course of the 17th century.
 He was not able to keep northern Swedish Pomerania, Danish from 1712 to 1715.
 He did put an end to the Swedish threat south of Denmark.
 He ended Sweden's exemption from the Sound Dues (transit taxes/tariffs on cargo moved between the North Sea and the Baltic Sea).

 Frederick William I entered the war as elector of Brandenburg and king in Prussia—the royal title had been secured in 1701.
 He was determined to gain the Oder estuary with its access to the Baltic Sea for the Brandenburgian core areas, which had been a state goal for centuries.

 George I of the House of Hanover, elector of Hanover and, since 1714, king of Great Britain and of Ireland, took the opportunity to connect his landlocked German electorate to the North Sea.